webiny/webiny-js/packages/webiny-client-ui-material/src/Dialog/README.md

 # Dialog

-Use Dialog component to display a list of choices, once the handler is triggered.
+Use `Dialog` component to display an informative or alert message and allow users to act upon it.

 ## Import
 ```js